The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Discussion

 \subsubsection{Implementation into large-scale plasma fluid simulations}

-The work from \citet{wang_deep_2020} was one of the first to implement the data-driven closure model into a fluid simulation; it was found that the numerical error did not grow significantly, and the data-driven model did perform better at late times than the traditional numerical model.
-Further, also was the work from \citet{huang_machine-learning_2025} which integrated an FNO closure model of Landau damping into a fluid solver, showing the data-driven closure to outperform the Hammett-Perkins closure for both linear and non-linear Landau damping.
-Both investigations were restricted to a 1-dimensional Landau damping example.
+The work from \citet{wang_deep_2020} was one of the first to implement a data-driven closure model into a fluid simulation; it was found that the numerical error did not grow significantly, and the data-driven model did perform better at late times than the traditional numerical model.
+The work from \citet{huang_machine-learning_2025} subsequently integrated an FNO closure model of Landau damping into a fluid solver, showing the data-driven closure to improve on the Hammett-Perkins result for both linear and non-linear Landau damping. \citet{joglekar_machine_2023} demonstrated a further advance by training the closure model directly through the fluid solver, achieving stable online performance and generalisation to domains much larger than the training set.
+All three addressed only one-dimensional Landau damping.
 Future work will need to investigate the ability for these data-driven models to be integrated into plasma fluid simulations in higher dimensions and larger-scale systems to discover how numerically stable they can remain, and to give an estimate of the time frames over which these models could be implemented while retaining the correct kinetic physics.